 Exhibit 8-A at 3-4 (emphasis added).

 a.
-Pharmacological Classification of Thiopental and Midazolam benzodiazepine, and thiopental, an ultra short-acting barbiturate, with reference to their respective chemical structures:
+Pharmacological Classification of Midazolam and Thiopental

+Dr. Stevens first considered the pharmacological classification of Midazolam, a benzodiazepine, and Thiopental, an ultra short-acting barbiturate, with reference to their respective chemical structures: